 Deakin University – Dr Beata Ujvari

-Dr Ujvari is interested in the genetic and phenotypic adaptations to DFTD, how the immune status of the devils determines and contributes to disease development.
-Particularly whether temporal and spatial variations in immune profiles and status influence DFTD aetiology and epidemics.
+Dr Ujvari is interested in the genetic and phenotypic adaptations to DFTD, and how the immune status of individuals determines and contributes to disease development.
+Dr Uivari is particularly interested in whether temporal and spatial variations in immune profiles and status influence DFTD aetiology and epidemics.

 Macquarie University – Associate Professor Michelle Power

 Associate Professor Power and her team are investigating parasite diversity, abundance and community composition in wild Tasmanian devils and in the insurance population.
-Our aim is to determine how parasites respond to captive management.
-The team's goal is to provide data that will improve health of devils and contribute to preservation of their parasite.
-The team are also examining establishment of human-associated pathogens in captive bred devils to enable risk assessment of non-DFTD disease transmission with animal translocation.
+Their aim is to determine how parasites respond to captive management.
+The team's goal is to provide data that will improve the health of devils and contribute to preservation of their parasites.
+The team are also examining establishment of human-associated pathogens in captive bred devils to enable risk assessment of non-DFTD disease transmission with animal translocations.
 For more information about parasitology

-Menzies Institute for Medical Research, University of Tasmania – Professor Greg Woods and Dr Bruce Lyons
+Menzies Institute for Medical Research, University of Tasmania – Professor Greg Woods, Dr Bruce Lyons and Dr Andy Flies

 San Diego Zoo Global – Dr Ron Swaisgood and Dr Debra Shier

 Dr. Debra Shier is the Brown Endowed Associate Director of Recovery Ecology at the San Diego Zoo Institute for Conservation Research.
-She runs a growing program focused on threatened and endangered mammals and frogs in the Southwestern United States.
-For over 20 years she has been studying the ways in which an understanding of animal behavior and ecology can be applied to conservation strategies such as reintroductions and translocations.
-In general, her research has focused on using basic theory to create effective and efficient relocation methods by encouraging settlement, dampening stress, and increasing fitness with an emphasis on behavioral competency.
-Her research collaboration with the instittute’s genetics division includes landscape level genetics to inform reserve management practices and species recovery.
-More recently, her research has expanded into local restoration and examining anthropogenic effects on wildlife behaviour, fitness and persistence.
+In general, her research has focused on using basic theory to create effective and efficient relocation methods by encouraging settlement, dampening stress, and increasing fitness with an emphasis on behavioural competency.

 University of Cambridge– Dr Elizabeth Murchison